Equitable Growth Indicators (EGIs)

 Earnings

 • Average real earnings are higher in the region compared to the national average.
-Real earnings gaps across racial and ethnic groups, educational groups, and between men and women have remained in their long-run ranges, though the Black earnings gap and the gender earnings gap are slowly shrinking over time.
+Real earnings gaps across racial and ethnic groups, educational groups, and between men and women have remained in their long-run ranges, though the gender earnings gap is slowly shrinking over time.

 DOWNLOAD: NATIONAL EARNINGS REPORT | REGIONAL EARNINGS REPORT